ewernn/site/index.md

 My name is Eric Werner.
 I just graduated with my masters in CS from Stanford, with a concentration in AI.

+Just made this site so I'm still adding pictures